AshGrowem/CampKeys/README.md

 # CampKeys

-⌘ Mac-style keyboard shortcuts for [Boot Camp](https://support.apple.com/boot-camp).
+⌘ Mac-style keyboard shortcuts for Windows.

 ## About

-An open source app for Mac-style Boot Camp shortcuts.
+An open source app for Mac-style Windows shortcuts.
 Made with :purple_heart: using [AutoHotkey](https://www.autohotkey.com/)!

 Contributions and feedback are more than welcome!